Skip to main content

 The form finder groups records such as Probate, Administration, Small Estate / Voluntary Administration so you can start with the likely procedure rather than one isolated form number.

-Use source links such as New York Courts - Surrogate's Court Forms, New York Courts - Probate Forms, New York Courts - Administration Forms as starting points, then confirm the county Surrogate's Court or local filing-office instructions before filing.
+Use source links such as New York Courts - Surrogate's Court Forms, New York Courts - Probate Forms, New York Courts - Administration Forms to locate official forms and verify which documents belong in the packet.

 Choose the filing path